Dortmund: Etymology

 Dortmund was first mentioned in the Werden Abbey, which was built between 880 and 884.
 The Latin entry reads: In Throtmanni liber homo Arnold viii den nob solvit (In Throtmanni zahlt uns der freie Mann Arnold 8 Pfennige, and English: In Throtmanni the free man Arnold pays us 8 pfennigs).
 According to this, there are a large number of different names, but they all go back to the same phoneme stem.
 Their respective use in the sources appears arbitrary and random.

-In the course of time the name changed many times: trut munia 899, Thortmanni, Trutmania, Trotmunni 939, Tremonia 1152.
+Dortmund first appears in records around 890 under the name Throtmanni, later documented in 947 as Throtmennia, between 1033 and 1050 as moneta Thrutminensis, and in 1074 as Drutmunne.
 From the 13th century on, the Dortmunde appeared for the first time, but it was not until a few centuries later that it became generally accepted.

 In 1389, when the city had withstood a siege of 1,200 knights led by the Archbishop of Cologne, it adopted a motto that is still upheld today by traditional societies: So fast as Düörpm (High German: 'as firm as Dortmund').

 In the past, the city was called Dortmond in Dutch, Tremonia in Spanish, and Trémoigne in Old French.
 However, these exonyms have fallen into disuse and the city is now internationally known by its German name of Dortmund.
 The common abbreviation for the name of the city is "DTM", the IATA code for Dortmund Airport.